codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 WatchedEvent state:SyncConnected type:NodeDataChanged path:/my-node
 ```

-So our data is getting replicated to other servers as well.
+As we can see our data is getting replicated to other servers as well.
 So our zookeeper is now in cluster and happy.

 ### Four letter commands of zookeeper
 Till now we have seen two commands "ruok" and "stat" command to check status of zookeeper and a little bit their